taymoork2/docker-example/readme.md

 # My Docker Example and Usage
 ---

+Updated to use Version 2 of docker file

 ##### _This Docker project has been taken from a existing, working project and has been modified for public display_

 ###### Tech used